 - Dark chocolate – this adds a deliciously rich background flavour to the chili.
 Mexicans have used dark chocolate in their cooking for generations and once you try it, you’ll wonder why you never did it before!
 Make sure to use good quality dark chocolate that is at least 70% cocoa solids.
 You definitely don’t want a sugary chocolate in this dish!

 - Tamari – this adds saltiness and umami rich background flavour.
-Substitute with gf soy sauce or coconut aminos if you like.
+Substitute with gf soy sauce or coconut aminos if you prefer.

-- Amaranth (optional) – if you haven’t heard of this ingredient before, don’t worry, it is not widely known!
-Amaranth is a pseudo-grain and looks like tiny little beads (about ¼ of the size of quinoa or millet).
+- Amaranth (optional) – if you haven’t heard of this ingredient before, amaranth is a pseudo-grain and looks like tiny little beads (about ¼ of the size of quinoa or millet).
 I like to add it as a little thickener because it is very nutritious and adds an interesting texture.
 You could substitute for quinoa if you like or just leave it out altogether and sauté without the lid on at the end of the cooking time to reduce the sauce to a thicker consistency instead.

-If you wish, you could also add a little tomato paste (if you like a more tomatoey chili), some chili powder or cayenne pepper (if you don't need to cater for kids), or throw in a bay leaf for extra layers of flavour.
+You could also add a little tomato paste (if you like a more tomatoey chili), some chili powder or cayenne pepper (if you don't need to cater for kids), or throw in a bay leaf for extra layers of flavour.
+A couple of teaspoons of liquid smoke also go really well in this chilli.

 You can make this delicious vegan chili recipe in the Instant Pot or on the stove top.
 Both start with sautéing for a few minutes then adding all the ingredients and cooking the mixture down.
 The only difference is the cooking time.